Ingrid Pitt: Acting career

 Her work with Hammer Film Productions elevated her to cult figure status.
 She starred as Carmilla/Mircalla in The Vampire Lovers (1970), based on Joseph Sheridan Le Fanu's novella Carmilla, and played the title role in Countess Dracula (1971), based on the legends about Countess Elizabeth Báthory.
 Pitt also appeared in the Amicus horror anthology film The House That Dripped Blood (1971) and had a small part in The Wicker Man (1973).
+It has been argued that "she never quite became the star she should have been."

 In the mid-1970s, she appeared on the judging panel of the British ITV talent show New Faces.

 During the 1980s, Pitt returned to mainstream films and television.
-In the 1981 BBC Playhouse production, Unity, her character Fraulein Baum, who is denounced as a Jew by Unity Mitford (Lesley-Anne Down), was close to her real-life experience.
+In the 1981 BBC Playhouse production, Unity, her character, Fraulein Baum, who is denounced as a Jew by Unity Mitford (Lesley-Anne Down), was close to her real-life experience.
 Her popularity with horror film buffs kept her in demand for guest appearances at horror conventions and film festivals.
 Other films in which Pitt has appeared outside the horror genre are: Who Dares Wins (1982) (or The Final Option), Wild Geese II (1985) and Hanna's War (1988).
 Generally cast as a villainess, her characters often died horribly at the end of the final reel.
 "Being the anti-hero is great – they are always roles you can get your teeth into."

 At this time, the theatre world also beckoned.
 Pitt founded her own theatrical touring company and starred in successful stage productions of Alfred Hitchcock's 1954 classic, Dial M for Murder, Duty Free (or Don't Bother to Dress), and Woman of Straw.
 She also appeared in many television series in the United Kingdom and the United States; among them Ironside, Dundee and the Culhane and Smiley's People.

 In 1998, Pitt narrated Cradle of Filth's album Cruelty and the Beast as the character Countess Elizabeth Báthory, whom she had portrayed in the film Countess Dracula.

-In 2000, Pitt made her return to the big screen in The Asylum, starring Colin Baker and Patrick Mower and directed by John Stewart.
+In 2000, Pitt returned to the big screen in The Asylum, starring Colin Baker and Patrick Mower, and directed by John Stewart.
 In 2003, Pitt voiced the role of Lady Violator in Renga Media's production Dominator.
 The film was the United Kingdom's first computer-generated imagery animated film.

 After a period of illness, Pitt returned to the screen for the Hammer Films-Mario Bava tribute Sea of Dust (2008).